alexandry-augustin/cookbook/README.md

 >
 > —  [John "NanoDano" Leon](https://github.com/DevDungeon/Cookbook)

-I frequently use this repository for quick-reference and as building blocks for bigger projects.
+I frequently use this repository for quick reference and as building blocks for bigger projects.

 License